Roulette Odds Calculator & Probability Guide

 1. The “Martingale” Probability of Ruin

-The Martingale involves doubling your bet after a loss to recover funds.
+The Martingale involves doubling your bet after a loss.
 It relies on the idea that “Red has to hit eventually.”
 However, long losing streaks are statistically more common than players realize.

 - Odds of 5 Reds in a Row: 1 in 32 (Approx 3%)